intel/trustauthority-client-for-python/inteltrustauthorityclient/examples/tdx_sample_app/README.md

 LOG_LEVEL=<log-level>
 EOF

+# adapter_type can be one of INTEL-TDX, AZURE-TDX, GCP-TDX

 # Make sure the Intel(R) TDX driver device is set with the following permissions:
 # crw-rw---- root <user-group> /dev/tdx_guest